codeza-ai/curriculum/foundations/installations/text_editors.md

 1. Familiarizing yourself with VSCode will allow you to save time and become more productive.
 By watching this [VSCode Tutorial for Beginners](https://youtu.be/ORrELERGIHs?t=103) video, you'll get an idea of all the features VSCode has to offer.
 Don't worry about actually coding along, just watch for the way that VSCode is used throughout the video.
 </div>

+2. The VSCode editor has some amazing extensions available that can be extremely useful for Web Developement.
+The extensions makes coding on VSCode even more easier.
+You can check out the video explaining all the useful extensions- https://www.youtube.com/watch?v=Z6TYGhxTFhU&pp=ygU3YmVzdCB2aXN1YWwgc3R1ZGlvIGNvZGUgZXh0ZW5zaW9ucyBmb3Igd2ViIGRldmVsb3BtZW50IA%3D%3D

 ### Additional resources

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.